cmbarton/grass-mac/index.md

 Here is a copy of the [manual for GRASS 3.0 ](assets/files/grass3_manual.pdf){:target="_blank"}, released in 1989

-And here are links to a [presentation](https://www.youtube.com/watch?v=olRSbZ1UpJI&t=1475s ) by GRASS developer Martin Landa and [slides](https://ctu-geoforall-lab.github.io/grass-gis-talk-foss4g-2023/foss4g2023.html#) summarizing the state of GRASS 8.3, 40 years after the software was first released.
+And here are links to a [presentation](https://www.youtube.com/watch?v=olRSbZ1UpJI&t=1475s ){:target="_blank"} by GRASS developer Martin Landa and [slides](https://ctu-geoforall-lab.github.io/grass-gis-talk-foss4g-2023/foss4g2023.html#){:target="_blank"}  summarizing the state of GRASS 8.3, 40 years after the software was first released.